guillempuche/effect_docs_for_chatgpt/documentation.md

   Schema.Number, // Source schema
   Schema.Number, // Target schema
   {
+    strict: true, // optional but you get better error messages from TypeScript
     decode: (n) => n * 2, // Transformation function to double the number
     encode: (n) => n / 2 // Reverse transformation to revert to the original number }